bge-barcoding/MitoGeneExtractor-BGE/snakemake/README.md

 ### 3. Fetch sample-specific protein references using 1_gene_fetch.py ###
 - [1_gene_fetch.py](https://github.com/SchistoDan/MitoGeneExtractor/blob/main/snakemake/1_gene_fetch.py) fetches sample-specific protein (pseudo)references using taxonomic ids and creates protein_references.csv required in config.yaml
 1_gene_fetch.py usage:
- - *python 1_gene_fetch.py <gene_name> <output_directory> <samples.csv*
+ - *python 1_gene_fetch.py <gene_name> <output_directory> <samples.csv>*
     - <gene_name>: Name of gene to search for in NCBI RefSeq database (e.g., cox1/COX1).
     - <output_directory>: Path to directory to save output files (will save .fasta files and summary CSV in this directory).
 The directory will be created if it does not exist.
     - <samples.csv>: Path to input CSV file containing Process IDs (ID column) and TaxIDs (taxid column).
-- 'Checkpointing 'available: If the script fails during a run, it can be rerun using the same inputs and it will skip IDs with entries already in the protein_references.csv and with .fasta files already present in the output directory.
+- 'Checkpointing' available: If the script fails during a run, it can be rerun using the same inputs and it will skip IDs with entries already in the protein_references.csv and with .fasta files already present in the output directory.
-- Manually review the protein_references.csv after running as homonyms may lead to incorrect protein references being fetched on occasion.
+- Manually review the protein_references.csv after running as homonyms may possibly lead to incorrect protein references being fetched on occasion.

 ### 4. Edit config.yaml for run ###
 - Update config.yaml with neccessary paths and variables.

 ### 5. Run snakefile ###
-- Snakefile = 'standard' MGE snakemake pipeline
+- Snakefile-standard = 'standard' MGE snakemake pipeline (based off of example-analysis-* snakemake pipeline)
-- Snakefile-fastp = Utilises a fastp merge step as a QC alternative to the 'standard' MGE pipeline.
+- Snakefile-fastpmerge = Utilises a fastp merge step as a QC alternative to the 'standard' MGE pipeline.
 - Locally: snakemake --snakefile <Snakefile> --configfile <config.yaml>
   - Optional: '-n' for dry run. '-p' to print shell commands to log.
 - Cluster: See snakemake.sh
-  - Optional: '--rerun-incomplete' to resume a previously failed run.
+  - Optional: '--rerun-incomplete' to resume a previous run if failed.

 ### Test run ###
 - Raw reads for 12 test samples can be downloaded [here](https://naturalhistorymuseum-my.sharepoint.com/personal/b_price_nhm_ac_uk/_layouts/15/onedrive.aspx?ct=1723035606962&or=Teams%2DHL&ga=1&LOF=1&id=%2Fpersonal%2Fb%5Fprice%5Fnhm%5Fac%5Fuk%2FDocuments%2F%5Ftemp%2F%5FBGEexamples4Felix%2F1%5Fraw%5Fdata).
 Each read pair must be in seperate subdirectories under a parent directory that can be called anything